fkoolhoven/Minishell/README.md

 ```c
 make
 ```
-If you are not on Linux you might need to make some changes to the Makefile, in particular the flags.
+[Minishell](https://tiswww.cwru.edu/php/chet/readline/rltop.html) has the GNU Readline library as a dependency.
+You may need to configure the Makefile for your particular machine/OS.

 # Usage